larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 or the AUR (via Chaotic-AUR so you dont have to compile it which takes ages)

-**NOTE:** Combining repositories like this is officially unsupported by Arch Linux, if you suffer breakages, do not come running to the forums or whatever with your problems.
-Insert install medium again, chroot in and remove the kernels and the repos.
+**NOTE:** Combining repositories like this is officially unsupported by Arch Linux, if you suffer breakages, do not come running to me, the forums or whatever with your problems.
+If you can't fix it, then insert install USB again, chroot in and remove the kernels and the repos.

 Using unofficial kernels is also not officially supported.
 By using the CachyOS kernel and/or repos you acknowledge this.

 If you don't want the Cachy kernels you skip this + the ChaoticAUR method to the **6.5 Install Packages** step showing what kernels to install